cowrie/cowrie/INSTALL.md

 ```
 ListenStream=22
 ```
-_Note_: It's very important that this is the first ListenStream.
+_Note_: It's important that this is the first ListenStream.
 Otherwise you might end up mixing SSH and Telnet traffic

 Now let's activate our changes.
 After reloading the ssh daemon you might be disconnected from your machine which is okay since we changed the port.
-Just reconnect with the new port and go on.
+Reconnect with the new port and go on.

 ```
 $ systemctl daemon-reload